Paid Compatibility Report

 Step 2 — No payment, the 402 challenge

-If no X-PAYMENT header is present, the order is marked status = "challenged" and the route returns a 402 whose body is the x402 challenge:
+If no payment header is present (payment-signature; x-payment is accepted as a v1 fallback), the order is marked status = "challenged" and the route returns a 402 carrying the x402 v2 challenge — as the JSON body and, base64-encoded, in the PAYMENT-REQUIRED response header (v2 clients read the header; the body is the v1 fallback):

 {